jamcowl/PythonTutorial/README.md

 1. Read the data file `sample2k.txt` and print the first few rows to the screen (Hint: use Python's [`open()` and `readline()` functions](https://www.w3schools.com/python/ref_file_readline.asp).)

+2. Develop your solution to question 1 using a for loop to print every row to the screen.
+(Hint: take a look at the answers to [this StackExchange question](https://stackoverflow.com/questions/17949508/python-read-all-text-file-lines-in-loop)).

+3. Use the `#` character at the start of some lines in your `for` loop to comment out the printing lines, so that your screen is not filled with loads of output when you run your code.
+Use `print()` to add some messages before and after your code so that when you run it, you can see what stage it's at.

+4.